Tuberculosis Testing Clinic in Palm Bay, FL

-If you are noticing any symptoms of tuberculosis or have been in recent contact with someone who has tuberculosis, call Restore Health Urgent Care today or book an appointment for a TB (Tuberculosis) Test.
+A TB test determines whether you are suffering from with tuberculosis (TB), a disease that is caused by germs that transmit from individual to individual through the air.
+Although it primarily affects the lungs, it may also impact other parts of the body, including the brain, kidneys, and spine.
+If you are noticing any symptoms of tuberculosis or have been in recent contact with someone who has tuberculosis, visit our team of experts at Restore Health Urgent Care today for reliable testing.
+For more information, contact us today or visit us online to book an appointment.
 We are conveniently located at 1840 Eldron Blvd SE.
 Suite 1 Palm Bay, FL 32909.

 Table of Contents: